 If you want to equip yourself to refute these kinds of arguments, to show people that Christianity is reasonable or you want something you can give to a friend who is struggling with these questions, here are some suggestions for you:

-Fr Robert Spitzer gives a great overview of how an accumulating amount of scientific evidence points towards the existence of God.
+Fr Robert Spitzer (whose website you can find here) gives a great overview of how an accumulating amount of scientific evidence points towards the existence of God.

 “Faith and Science”.
 Booklet $5

 - Didn’t the Church persecute Galileo for doing science?

 - Why do Christians believe in the biblical creation story when science has disproved it?

 - How can the modern world take the Church seriously when it opposes scientific advancements like artificial birth-control and embryonic stem-cell research.

 “Science, Philosophy and the Existence of God”, CD $5, MP3 $3